 Proposed edits SSAP No. 4—Assets and Nonadmitted Assets: proposed modifications reflect an updated definition of the term Asset – to match the newly issued definition in FASB Statement of Financial Accounting Concepts No. 8

-For purposes of statutory accounting, an asset shall be defined as: probable FN1 future economic benefits obtained or controlled by a particular entity as a result of past transactions or events.
-An asset has three essential characteristics: (a) it embodies a probable future benefit that involves a capacity, singly or in combination with other assets, to contribute directly or indirectly to future net cash inflows, (b) a particular entity can obtain the benefit and control others’ access to it FN2, and (c) the transaction or other event giving rise to the entity’s right to or control of the benefit has already occurred.
-These assets shall then be evaluated to determine whether they are admitted.
+For purposes of statutory accounting, an asset shall be defined as: a present right of an entity to an economic benefit.
+An asset has two essential characteristics: (a) it is a present right, and (b) the right is to an economic benefit.
+FN1 FN2 These assets shall then be evaluated to determine whether they are admitted.
 The criteria used is outlined in paragraph 3.

 As stated in the Statement of Concepts, "The ability to meet policyholder obligations is predicated on the existence of readily marketable assets available when both current and future obligations are due.
 Assets having economic value other than those which can be used to fulfill policyholder obligations, or those assets which are unavailable due to encumbrances or other third-party interests should not be recognized on the balance sheet," and are, therefore, considered nonadmitted.
 For purposes of statutory accounting principles, a nonadmitted asset shall be defined as an asset meeting the criteria in paragraph 2, which is accorded limited or no value in statutory reporting, and is one which is: